-Over the next five years, the Directors anticipate a realistic target of 8.00p per ordinary share per annum, 8.00p per "C" share per annum and 5.00p per "D" share per annum.
+Over the next five years, the Directors anticipate a realistic target of 5.00p per ordinary share per annum, 8.00p per "C" share per annum and 5.00p per "D" share per annum.
 The dividend targets are intentions only.
 No forecasts are intended or should be inferred.
 The ability of the Company to pay dividends is dependent on the receipt of cash from its investee companies which is uncertain and depends on various factors including the performance of the renewable energy assets, the amount of energy generated, the availability of the turbines, the price of electricity and operating costs.
 For that reason, the Directors do not believe it is possible to set a target range for dividends for a period beyond five years with any reasonable degree of certainty and they will review the near term targets regularly and update them as appropriate.
+Because of a reduction in projected wholesale electricity prices the target annual dividend for the ordinary shares has been revised down to 5.00p per ordinary share from 5.25p.
 The charts below show historical annual dividends declared as well as target dividends for the next five years for each of the ordinary, "C" and "D" share funds.

-Ventus VCT plc - Annual Dividends Declared per Ordinary Share
+Ventus 2 VCT plc - Annual Dividends Declared per Ordinary Share